TheArjunAgarwal/sem3-notes/agth.typ

 #idea[
 Observe that in a particular cut-set, if we ask all players which part do they prefer and get all different answers, then that cut-set gives an envy-free division (because every one gets the piece he/she prefer the most).
 We will use Sperner’s lemma to prove that there must exists such cut-set, as well as finding one.

-The idea is that Sperner allows us to gurentee that there is a triangle part with all vertices of different color.
+The idea is that Sperner allows us to guarantee that there is a triangle part with all vertices of different color.
 So given continuity aka small change in cut-set causes small change in preference; we can make a Sperner coloring of the linear programming simplex and get an approximate.
 Tha's exactly what the solution is.
 ]

 #soln[
   Consider every possible cut-set that divides the cake into $n$ (maybe empty) pieces.
 Let $x_i$ be the proportion of ith leftmost part.
 We have $x_1 + x_2 + dots + x_n = 1$ and $x_i >= 0$ for every $i = 1, 2, dots , n$.

-  In the $n$-dimensional space, consider a polytope formed by linear programmming  $x_1 + x_2 + dots + x_n = 1$ and $x_i >= 0$ for every $i = 1, 2, dots , n$.
+  In the $n$-dimensional space, consider a polytope formed by linear programming  $x_1 + x_2 + dots + x_n = 1$ and $x_i >= 0$ for every $i = 1, 2, dots , n$.
 The resulted polytope is a regular $(n − 1)$-simplex.

   Then, we triangulate that simplex into smaller regular $(n − 1)­$ simplices with each having side length less than $epsilon$, for a small enough $epsilon$, as well as writing numbers $1, 2, dots, n$ on the vertices in a way that every elementary $(n − 1)$-simplex has vertices with all different numbers.

   #example[
     #image("agth-pics/ef-continous-example.png")
     In that figure, the resulted polytope is a regular triangle (regular $2$-simplex).
 We then divide it into $k^2$ smaller regular triangles, for some integer $k$ as big as we want.
-Then, we write a number on each vertex $1, 2, 3$ in a cyclic order such that every elementry triangle has all three vertices with different numbers.
+Then, we write a number on each vertex $1, 2, 3$ in a cyclic order such that every elementary triangle has all three vertices with different numbers.
   ]

   Then, at each vertex with coordinates $(x_1, x_2,dots, x_n)$ with number $i$, we ask player $i$ that which piece of cake that he/she prefers if the sizes of pieces of cake is $x_1, x_2,dots, x_n$, respectively.
 We then color that vertex according to the answer.